Fly on wooden surface

 Final Thoughts

-When you notice a lot of flies in your home or garden, don’t wait to see whether it’s going to develop into a problem.
-At the rate that flies breed, you will have an infestation in a week or two, so do something immediately.
+When you notice a lot of flies in your home or garden, don't wait to see whether it becomes a problem – at the rate flies breed, you can have an infestation within a week or two.
+Work out which fly you've got, then match the fix: hygiene and waste control for house flies and bluebottles, removing the source for fruit flies, and sealing and roof-void treatment for cluster flies.